-Capt.
-Don Stewart and his
+Legendary Capt.
+Don Stewart

-"I've finally found a new color nail polish to help hold my split thumbnail together," explains Capt.
-Don as he uses a pair of tweezers to pull a tiny cactus spine from his leg.
-His khaki shirt is also sliced in the back and on one sleeve from past encounters with cactus spines.
+"I've finally found a new color nail polish to help hold my split thumbnail together," explained Capt.
+Don as he used a pair of tweezers to pull a tiny cactus spine from his leg.
+His khaki shirt was also sliced in the back and so was one sleeve after previous encounters with cactus spines.

-"I split this thumbnail right down the middle years ago, and it's finally grown back enough that I could glue it together," he continues.
+"I split this thumbnail right down the middle years ago, and it's finally grown back enough that I could glue it together," he continued.
 "So I started using nail polish to keep the nail from getting brittle.
 Used to paint my thumb nail red until I got this neat new green color."

 What's Capt.
 Don Stewart doing among such international celebrities?

 It's in recognition of Capt.
 Don's profound influence on Bonaire.
 It's no exaggeration to say that Capt.
-Don Stewart is responsible for Bonaire's thriving dive tourism industry, which in turn formed the foundation for almost the island's entire economy.
+Don Stewart is responsible for Bonaire's thriving dive tourism industry, which in turn creates the foundation for almost the island's entire economy.